Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Muoi (Mr. Tan's wife) said that she has not had the opportunity to visit her hometown for two Tet holidays (Photo: An Huy).

-"I hope that next year our jobs will be more stable so we can take our grandchild to visit his grandparents," said Mr. Tan.
+"I hope next year our jobs will be more stable so we can take our grandchild to visit his grandparents," said Mr. Tan.

-It is estimated that the cost of taking care of workers on this occasion is about 33 billion VND (financial source of Ho Chi Minh City Trade Union, not including grassroots source).
+According to estimates, the cost of taking care of workers on this occasion is about more than 33 billion VND (financial source of Ho Chi Minh City Trade Union, not including grassroots source).

 At the same time, the Ho Chi Minh City Labor Federation approved support for 7,903 cases of union members and employees whose working hours were reduced or whose labor contracts were terminated due to businesses cutting or reducing orders, with a total amount of more than VND11 billion.